Authored by Anthony Piunno, Industrial Marketing Manager, Current, powered by GE

 Once you decided that you were going to move forward with LED, how did you decide what the right LED solution was?

 Marczewski: The Lighting Strategy Committee reviewed and tested several products, and those that demonstrated the best performance on the key factors were selected.
-Initially, the review starts with an evaluation of the specifications of the fixture.
-If it meets the requirements established in our GM specs, then the product could be used in our facilities.

 There were several products in the market and each one had its own unique features.
 Our specifications were our guidelines to determine which ones we should choose—in our case, our specs had to address different environments, such as office spaces and manufacturing.